TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

       See :term:`argument`.

    provisional API
-      A provisional API is one which has been deliberately excluded from the standard library's backwards compatibility guarantees.
+      A provisional API is one which has been deliberately excluded kutoka the standard library's backwards compatibility guarantees.
 While major changes to such interfaces are not expected, as long as they are marked provisional, backwards incompatible changes (up to and including removal